barking-dog/test/README.md

 # my-book

-This cookiecutter creates a simple boilerplate for a Jupyter Book.
+This cookiecutter creates a simple boilerplate for a Jupyter Book.h

 ## Usage